appacademy/Module-1-Resources/additional_resources/week2/gitflow/README.md

   If Github asks for your credentials (username / password).
 Your own password won't work.
 You will have to replace it with a Personal Access Token (PAT acts as your password).
   [PAT SETUP LINK](https://github.com/appacademy/unified-setup/blob/main/github-setup.md#configuring-github)
   .

+***IMPORTANT***
-DO NOT show your PAT to anyone.
-Check all the fields for repo permission.
+- When generating token: Make sure to check all the fields for repo permission.
+- DO NOT show your PAT to anyone
+- For WSL users, when pasting (right click) your PAT into the password section, your password will be invisible, it will seem like it's not there, but it is there.
+So only paste once.

 ### Inviting Teammate